awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-creating-signed-url-canned-policy.md

 Your parameters cannot be named `Expires`, `Signature`, or `Key-Pair-Id`\.
 If you add your own parameters, append an **&** after each one, including the last one\.
 **![\[4\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/callouts/4.png) `Expires=`*date and time in Unix time format \(in seconds\) and Coordinated Universal Time \(UTC\)***
-The date and time that you want the URL to stop allowing access to the object\.
+The date and time that you want the URL to stop allowing access to the file\.
 Specify the expiration date and time in Unix time format \(in seconds\) and Coordinated Universal Time \(UTC\)\.
 For example, January 1, 2013 10:00 am UTC converts to 1357034400 in Unix time format\.
 To use epoch time, use a 32\-bit integer for a date which can be no later than 2147483647 \(January 19th, 2038 at 03:14:07 UTC\)\.
 For information about UTC, see *RFC 3339, Date and Time on the Internet: Timestamps*, [http://tools\.ietf\.org/html/rfc3339](http://tools.ietf.org/html/rfc3339)\.
 **![\[5\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/callouts/5.png) `&Signature=`*hashed and signed version of the policy statement***
 A hashed, signed, and base64\-encoded version of the JSON policy statement\.
 For more information, see [Creating a Signature for a Signed URL That Uses a Canned Policy](#private-content-canned-policy-creating-signature)\.